Keeping Recovery Points

 3. The Full recovery point is assigned to a recovery point of the week, month, or year.

 Starting the following Monday, the backup job will run every hour and a new Full recovery point will be created in the backup repository once every 4 runs.
-The following then occurs:
+The following occurs:

 1. As long as the oldest Full recovery point still falls under the retention period, the chain of Incremental recovery points (in this example, 3) leading up to the newest Full recovery point will be kept.
 Once the 11th recovery point is created (not counting designated daily/weekly/monthly/yearly recovery points), the first Full recovery point and its chain of Incremental recovery points are deleted.